aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/united-states/thanksgiving-day/prayer-for-the-government-on-thanksgiving-day-translated-by-david-de-sola-pool-1945.html.md

-He who dispenses deliverance unto kings and dominion unto princes, whose kingdom is an everlasting kingdom, who delivered His servant David from the destructive sword, who makes a way in the sea and a path in the mighty waters,
+He who dispenses deliverance unto kings and dominion unto princes, whose kingdom is an everlasting kingdom, who delivered His servant David from the destructive sword,[foot]Find 1 Chronicles 21:15.[/foot]&nbsp; who makes a way in the sea[foot]i.e., for the Israelites through the Sea of Reeds.[/foot]&nbsp; and a path in the mighty waters,[foot]again, for the Israelites, through the River Jordan.[/foot]
 </div></td></tr>